MUSIC FROM RICK AND JAN SIKES

 Permission was granted with no funding provided.
 Resourceful convicts gathered and used bits and pieces of broken and discarded electronics to build a crude mixing board and two track recorder.
 Then empty egg cartons from the prison kitchen were glued to the concrete walls to absorb the sound.
 Discarded carpeting and curtains completed the buffers needed.
 Add detailed artwork and a studio was born.

 The title song, “Forty Foot High” (penned by RICK SIKES during his incarceration) depicts his emotional journey and inner struggle to exist behind prison walls.
 JAMIE RICHARDS composed the music and recorded the song.

-You won’t hear RICK SIKES’ rich baritone voice on every track on the CD as he was the only one who knew how to run the equipment.
-Even though he wrote every song, Thomas “Red” Jenkins sang most of the tracks.
+Even though he wrote every song, you won’t hear RICK SIKES’ rich baritone voice on each one, as he was the only person who knew how to operate the recording equipment.
+Thomas “Red” Jenkins sang on a lot of the tracks.